-The IMN also operates several propaganda organs, including news magazines in English and the local Hausa language, a Hausa-language radio station called al-Shuhada (the martyrs), and the group's official website, which prominently features the writings and teachings of Zakzaky, Ayatollah Khomeini, and

-Supreme Leader Khamenei.
+The IMN also operates several propaganda organs, including news magazines in English and the local Hausa language, a Hausa-language radio station called al-Shuhada (the martyrs), and the group's official website, which prominently features the writings and teachings of Zakzaky, Ayatollah Khomeini, and Supreme Leader Khamenei.
+Iran also runs Hausa TV, which, according to the Iranian Ahlul Bayt World Assembly, is the "first Iranian media outlet that focuses on the African continent."
+Its main audience is the Hausa-speaking community.
 The IMN translates documentaries on Shi'a religious leaders into Hausa, "with hundreds of DVDs sold to eager locals every month."
 The IMN's propaganda and proselytization efforts have spread the movement's ideology beyond Nigeria, with pockets of support reportedly forming in neighboring Niger, Cameroon, Chad, Burkina Faso and Ghana, giving Iran a nascent doctrinal presence in these countries.